ResidentMario/gtfs-tripify/README.md

 )
 ```

+**Note**: the `trip_id` field in a GTFS-RT feed may be reassigned to a new train mid-trip and without warning. `gt.logify` can catch and correct this in many (but not all!) cases, `gt.ops.merge` cannot and, in the case that the reassignment happens to occur in the space in between two logbooks, will record two separate partial trips instead.
+So it's highly recommended to only merge large logbooks, to help avoid "trip fragmentation".

 ## Further reading

 I have written two blog posts about the technical challenges and application posibilities of this library: